obulaworld/travel_tool_back/README.md

 #### Database and ORM
 - Create a database in `PostgreSQL` and name it `travel_tool`
-- Set the following environment variables:
+- Set the following environment variables in `.env`:
-  - `DB_USER` - this is the database username
+  - `DATABASE_USERNAME` - this is the database username
-  - `DB_PASSWORD` - this is the database password.
+  - `DATABASE_PASSWORD` - this is the database password.
 Ignore if you don't have a database password
+  - `DATABASE_NAME` - set this to `travel_tool`

 - Run database migrations
   ```